Body Of Missing Man Found In Acadia National Park

-A Park Service spokesperson said the body of Adam "A.J."
+A Park Service spokeswoman said the body of Adam "A.J."
 Emmett was found Thursday afternoon between Sand Beach and Thunder Hole.

 Emmett was last seen on Monday morning near the Schoodic Head Overlook, and the search for him began on Wednesday in the park.
 Park rangers were assisted by the Maine Warden Service, Marine Patrol, Maine Association for Search and Rescue and Coast Guard.